CaronCaron/CaronCaron.github.io/_pages/about.md

   - /about.html
 ---
 # About me
+---
 Hey, welcome to my page!
-The page is building now, let's looking forward to it finished~
+The page is building now, let's looking forward to it finished~ <br>
 ---
 This is Yongchao Zhang (Caron), a master's student from [College of Engineering](http://eng.stu.edu.cn/), [Shantou Univeristy](https://www.stu.edu.cn/).
 My research interest includes computational fluid dynamics, multiphase flow, Lattice Boltzmann Method and Magnetic Fluid Dynamics.
 As a overview, I listed some of my basic informations in this page : Research Interests, Recent Updates, Education, Honors and Awards as follows.
 Also, you can conviniently find informations about my research and publications in the Page of "Research & Publications".